-‘World’s Hottest Weather Girl’ Yanet Garcia Shakes Her Taut Booty, Dances Around And Instagram Can’t Deal
+‘World’s Hottest Weather Girl’ Yanet Garcia Shakes Her Taut Booty, Driving Instagram Wild

 “I Love you too much bb,” another fan gushed with a series of heart eye emojis.

-Over the weekend, The Inquisitr reported that “World’s Hottest Weather Girl” showed off her stunning figure to fans while taking a dip in the pool.
+Over the weekend, The Inquisitr reported that Garcia showed off her stunning figure to fans while taking a dip in the pool.
 The bombshell holds onto two gold balloons as she flaunts her ample cleavage in a skimpy black cutout bikini, which also shows off her entire figure.
 Garcia looks into the camera for the photo op, wearing her long, dark locks down, while also rocking a pair of sunglasses.

 This photo appears to have been taken a few days prior, when Garcia was celebrating a milestone on Instagram with over 10 million followers.
 With a bikini-clad photo, Garcia also shared a lengthy caption with fans, thanking them for all their support.